finom/vovk/README.md

 export const { GET, POST, PUT } = activateControllers(UserController, TeamController);
 ```

 That's it.
-Please, notice that the methods modified by the decorators defined as `static` methods and the classes are never instantiated.
+Notice that the methods modified by the decorators defined as `static` methods and the classes are never instantiated.

 Also it's worthy to mention that `@prefix` decorator is just syntax sugar and you're not required to use it.